 Urticaria, commonly known as hives, is a reaction of the skin characterized by redness and irritation.
-Hives is most commonly caused from an allergic reaction from a food, chemical or hormone.
-Some people, on consumption of an alcoholic beverage, experience this skin condition.
+Hives are most commonly caused from an allergic reaction from a food, chemical or hormone.
+Some people, when consuming alcohol, experience this skin condition.

 Though an actual alcohol allergy is rarely seen in the general populace, an allergic reaction to a component of an alcoholic beverage is a common occurrence.
 Alcohol is heavily processed and exposed to several foreign agents that become bottled and packaged inside the liquid or become existent during fermentation, thereby ingested by the individual.
 Though there are several of these bodies, urticaria is induced from alcohol primarily due to these three common components found in alcohol: histamines, sulfites, and plant-derived allergens.

 Histamine is a major component of most red wines.
 It is a common hormone in the body, used to detect foreign substances in the bloodstream and to initiate the release of white blood cells to rid the body of these substances.
 When there is an elevated amount of histamine in the body, common physical side effects can be a runny nose, congestion, or flushing on the cheeks.
 These side effects are due to the increased metabolic rate caused by the inflated amount of bodily histamine.
 An elevated intake of histamine due to excess consumption of a red wine beverage could possibly cause the outbreak of urticaria on the affected individual.